-It’s advisable for you to also check the brand of the camera you’re buying.
-I’m not going to mention any brand here (make I no spoil anybody market) but I must say some brands are trusted than others.
+It’s advisable for you to also check the brand of the camera you are buying.
+I am not going to mention any brand here (make I no spoil anybody market) but I must say some brands are trusted than others.

 The problem is practicing what you have read or watched.
 That is why I really need to stress the 2 words “read and practice”.

-One of the ways you can make this stage easy for you is to practice what you’ve learned from these materials with your family and friends.
-Because really most of them are not going to complain, so you can snap them till you’re exhausted.
+One of the ways you can make this stage easy for you is to practice what you have learned from these materials with your family and friends.
+Because really most of them are not going to complain, so you can snap them till you are exhausted.

-But really after the shoot, you’ll need to get their comment on the shoots you’ve done so far and how good it is because sometimes their advance – if they’re being honest can be one of the best advice so far.
+But really after the shoot, you will need to get their comment on the shoots you have done so far and how good it is because sometimes their advance – if they’re being honest can be one of the best advice so far.